 The Missisquoi National Wildlife Refuge was established in 1943 to provide habitat for migratory birds.
-It consists of 6,729 acres of habitats, mostly wetland habitats, which support a variety of migratory birds and other wildlife.
-The 900 Maquam bog is designated as a Research Natural Area and the refuge was designated as an Important Bird Area in partnership with the Audubon Society.
-The Refuge in partnership with other publicly owned (State of Vermont) lands has submitted an application to be designated as a Wetland of International Importance under the Ramsar Convention.
+It consists of 6,729 acres, mostly wetland habitats, which support a variety of migratory birds and other wildlife.
+The 900 acre Maquam bog is designated as a Research Natural Area and the refuge was designated as an Important Bird Area in partnership with the Audubon Society.
+The Refuge in partnership with other publicly owned (State of Vermont) lands has been designated a Wetland of International Importance under the Ramsar Convention.
 A mosaic of wetland habitats offers opportunities to see and manage more than 200 species of birds.
 Fall migration features 20,000-25,000 migrating ducks.
 Nesting bald eagles, osprey, and a great blue heron colony numbering more than 300 nests are present on the refuge.

 Missisquoi National Wildlife Refuge Brochure (pdf)